enochii/enochii.github.io/_posts/2021-11-16-simple-Control-Flow-Analysis-of-C.md

 ### The end

-My implementation has some flaws because I understood something recently, but I'm too lazy to fix the problem.
-It do not handle recursion, even strong updates the heap pointer, which is not sound for a naive heap abstraction[2].
-Actually, to pass all the test cases, it seems that we have to strong update all the time even the points-to set is larger than 1...
-Really not cool~
+My implementation has some flaws.
+It does not handle recursion, even strong updates the heap pointer, which is not sound for a naive heap abstraction[2].
+Actually, to pass all the test cases, it seems that we have to strong update all the time even when the points-to set is larger than 1...
+Dube, that's really not cool...

-Recursion can be handled if we follow the above approach.
-My current implementation will abort caller function processing when input of callee entry node changes rather than just when the callee is first processed.
-Also, remember to kill the mapped data flow and, merge them back at unmapping stage even the points-to set of mapped part DOES NOT changes, which is the same thing we need to do when the mapped part changes.
+Recursion could be handled if we follow the above approach.
+My current implementation will abort caller function processing when input of callee's entry node changes rather than just when the callee is processed for the first time.
+Also, remember to kill the mapped data flow and, merge them back at unmapping stage even the points-to set of mapped part DOES NOT changes, which is the same thing we are supposed to do when the mapped part changes.

+Ok, that's all I want to say, if you find the description is wrong or ambiguous, I would appreciate if you give me some advice!

 ### Reference